Non-Melanoma Skin Cancers: The Basics

 Signs of Non-Melanoma Skin Cancer

-Any mole or skin change with the “ABCDE” traits can be a sign of non-melanoma skin cancer.
+Any mole or skin change with “ABCDE” traits can be a sign of non-melanoma skin cancer.
 Basal cell carcinomas often look like a pearly or crusty patch that does not heal.
 They don’t often hurt and grow slowly.
 Squamous cell carcinomas are small, painless, raised and crusty.
 Both types of lesions can bleed and both are often found on areas of the body exposed to the sun.

 Diagnosis of Non-Melanoma Skin Cancer